 How can I prevent cervical cancer?

 As most cases of cervical cancer are linked to the human papilloma virus (HPV) which can spread through unprotected sex, using a condom can reduce the risk of developing the infection.

 Cervical cancer vaccination

-Girls aged 12-13 are now offered a vaccination that protects against four types of HPV.
+Girls and boys aged 12-13 are offered a vaccination that protects against four types of HPV through the NHS vaccination programme.
+In England, girls and boys aged 12 to 13 years are routinely offered the first HPV vaccination when they're in school Year 8.
+The second dose is offered 6 to 24 months after the first.
+It is important to have both doses of the vaccine to be properly protected.
 Although the vaccine can significantly reduce the risk of cervical cancer, it doesn’t guarantee that you won’t develop it.
 It is therefore important that you still attend screening tests.

 Find local help to stop smoking here.

 Regular screening is the best way to identify abnormal changes in the cells of the cervix at an early stage.